 - A. Immediate notification to the Investigative Division Commander, the Chief of Police and to the Sussex County Prosecutors Office shall take place when the following occurs whenever information is received: - 1.
-Pertaining to allegations of criminal misconduct, criminal activity on the part of any public employee or official acting within their official capacity.

-- 2. Pertaining to any effort on the part of a private citizen to improperly influence the actions of a public official. - 3.
+Pertaining to allegations of criminal misconduct, criminal activity on the part of any public employee or official acting within their official capacity. - 2.
+Pertaining to any effort on the part of a private citizen to improperly influence the actions of a public official. - 3.
 Use of force by an officer which results in serious bodily injury or death also requires immediate notification to the county prosecutor, and, pending a decision of the prosecutor, the agency will withhold further investigation and the filing of any criminal or administrative charges. - 4.
 Cases of domestic violence involving an officer, (either as alleged perpetrator or victim) require immediate notification by the officer and the investigating agency to the employing agency's internal affairs officer.
 In cases where the officer was the alleged perpetrator, the officer's service weapon and all other weapons that the alleged perpetrator, the officer's service weapon and all other weapons that the office may possess must be seized.
-If preliminary investigation indicates the possibility of a criminal act, the County Prosecutor must immediately be notified, and the agency will await further direction. - B. The Sussex County Prosecutor's Office will evaluate the allegations and make one of the following determinations: - 1.
+If preliminary investigation indicates the possibility of a criminal act, the County Prosecutor must immediately be notified and the agency will await further direction.

+- 5. The Newton Police Department shall report to the Sussex County Prosecutor's Office Brady/Giglio material in accordance with the Attorney General Law Enforcement Directive No. 2019-6 and department written directives. - B. The Sussex County Prosecutor's Office will evaluate the allegations and make one of the following determinations to ensure appropriate oversight: - 1.
 Sussex County Prosecutor's Office will assume responsibility for the active direction of the investigation, or - 2.
 Assist the reporting agency with an investigation, or - 3.
 Direct the reporting agency to conduct an investigation. - a.
 Periodically, reports relevant to the progress of that investigation will be forwarded to the Sussex County Prosecutor's Office. - b.
 Upon completion of the investigation, the investigative file will be forwarded to the Sussex County Prosecutor's Office.

-Attachments:
+Appendix/Attachments: